Shivam707/Python-Tutorial/README.md

 # Python-Tutorial
 This tutorial is for intermediate python programmers for revising concepts in a short time.
-Helpful for interview prepaation.
+Helpful for interview preparation.